kelp404/enju/README.md

 **Properties**
 >```coffee
-_index: {string} You can set index name by this attribute.
+_index {string} You can set index name by this attribute.
-_type: {string} You can set type of the document.
+_type {string} You can set type of the document.
 The default is class name.
-_settings: {object} You can set index settings by this attribute.
+_settings {object} You can set index settings by this attribute. id {string}
-id: {string}
-version: {number}
+version {number}
 ```

 **Class method**